stevenwatterson/stevenwatterson.github.io/awesome_people.md

 Sinead Quinn.
 Thesis title: A new understanding of the role of Vitamin D in Cardiovascular health.

 ### BSc
 Dylan Bowden.
+How does the human body clock impact upon cholesterol metabolism?

 Ajuma Salifu.
+A multiplex proteomics approach for MACE prognosis.

 Tara Warren.
+Whole body modelling of Vitamin D metabolism.

 Ciaran White.
+How does the human body clock impact upon innate immunity?

 # Former Students